 While there are many potential benefits to using generative AI in the financial industry, it is important to recognize that this type of artificial intelligence has its limitations.
 Generative AI models require significant resources and large training data sets to operate effectively.
 Additionally, biases in the AI algorithms and historical data can lead to ethical concerns and the possibility of generating content or hallucinations that may not be entirely accurate or desirable.
 Therefore, companies must proceed with caution when implementing generative AI technology to solve complex problems or create new content.

 The use of generative AI has brought about significant breakthroughs in creating new products and solutions for the financial sector.
-With its ability to automate tasks and provide more accurate predictions, generative AI systems like ChatGPT and its underlying models, GPT-4o, GPT-4 and GPT-3.5-Turbo, can be used for complex queries that require intuition and the ability to process large amounts of data at scale.
+With its ability to automate tasks and provide more accurate predictions, generative AI systems like ChatGPT and its underlying models, GPT-4o and o1-preview, can be used for complex queries that require intuition and the ability to process large amounts of data at scale.

 Take, for instance, the titan of finance, Goldman Sachs.
 This financial giant is exploring the use of generative AI, focusing on discovering innovative use-cases and incubating Proof of Concepts (PoCs) to harness the full prowess of this groundbreaking technology.